Testimony by “Abu Mansur”: Former 9-Year Member

 I know of two people who died from HIV and were buried on the camps.
 I saw a lot of kids who were abused and malnourished.
 I saw some of the kids whose faces went from being black to a brownish grey.

 Most of the children are uneducated and many are illiterate.
 I can’t speak for all of the villages, but I repeatedly heard in Virginia that people were threatened with being expelled from the village if they enrolled their kids into public school.

 Young girls are pressured or forced into marriage.
 There are girls who went to Pakistan, got married and didn’t come back.
-One girl around 15 years old went to Pakistan and Sheikh Gilani, in total violation of Islamic customs, married her without telling her parents who were devastated.
+One girl around 15 years old, a daughter of Khadijah Smith, went to Pakistan and Sheikh Gilani, in total violation of Islamic customs, married her without telling her parents and they were devastated.
 They were so upset that Gilani gave them an all-expenses paid trip to Pakistan to meet him.
-This was somewhere between 2011 and 2013 I believe, based on what people told me.
-It didn’t take long for Gilani to divorce her and move on.
+This was somewhere between 2011 and 2013, I believe, from what people told me.
+She’s since tried to leave him multiple times, but he refuses to allow her, they say.